gesterzhou/lucene_example/README.md

 step 3: do some queries
 ---------------------
-return to gfsh session in step 1
+Return to gfsh session in step 1

 gfsh>list members
    Name     | Id